 Candidates are invited to submit an essay of between 2,000 and 4,000 words.
 Entries must be submitted online by Thursday 31 May 2018 using the form below.

 The competition carries a First Prize of £600 and a Second Prize of £400, to be split equally between the candidate and his or her school or college; the school or college’s portion of the prize to be issued in the form of book tokens.

 All candidates will be notified with the results of the competition around the end of July.
-Any queries should be directed to Ms Stacey Smith at the above address.
+Any queries should be directed to the Admissions Administrator, Ms Stacey Smith, at firstname.lastname@example.org.